lumirth/warlock/README.md

 # Group Members

 Every single line of both the frontend and backend, as it currently exists, was written entirely by Lukas Unguraitis.
-Bangyan Shi helped develop the frontend interface.
-Tiancheng Shi and Parth Tyagi did not contribute.

 # Functionality